 A winner of the British Fantasy Award, he has also published five books for children and more than 500 short stories in various genres.
 His time as Crimewriter-in-Residence on a sculpture project resulted in the collection Blood Waters.
 He was Northern Writer of the Year 2000, and now lives in California with two squabbling cats and a famous teddy bear.

-Her novel, How Like a God, was published by Tor Books in 1997, and a sequel, Doors of Death and Life, was published in May 2000.
-Her latest novels from Book View Cafe include Revise the World (2009) and Speak to Our Desires.
+Her novel How Like a God, now available from BVC, was published by Tor Books in 1997, and a sequel, Doors of Death and Life, was published in May 2000.
+Her novels from Book View Cafe include Revise the World (2009) and Speak to Our Desires.

 And her series of Victorian adventures, The Adventures of Marian Halcombe, appeared, one a month, in 2021.